October 3, 2019

 The Associated Students of Arizona State University has geared up this fall to boost student civic engagement among Sun Devils across the four campuses.
 These efforts were front and center on Sept.
 24 in observance of National Voter Registration Day.

-Trey Leveque, a junior majoring in business and global politics, is the vice president of policy of the Undergraduate Student Government at ASU’s Tempe campus.
+Trey Leveque, a junior majoring in business (global politics), is the vice president of policy of the Undergraduate Student Government at ASU’s Tempe campus.
 He said gaining experience in active political participation is the perfect way for students to start sharing their voice.

 “ASASU has outlined a civically engaged student body as a top priority,” said Leveque.
 “Although ASU is one university spread among four physical campuses, the duty and shared responsibilities of these organizations is to educate students on their rights and to continue to help students form lifelong habits of social embeddedness through active participation in the community.”